-Introduction to Selected World Development Indicators 186 Tables World View Table 1 Table 2 Size of the economy 190 192 People Table 3 Table 4 Table 5 Table 6 Table 7 Population and labor force .
-Poverty .
-Distribution of income or consumption .
-Education .
-Health .
-194 196 198 200 202 Environment Table 8 Table 9 Table 10 Land use and agricultural productivity 204 206 208 Economy Table 11 Table 12 Table 13 Table 14 Table 15 Growth of the economy 210 212 214 216 218 States and Ma Table 16 Table 17 Table 18 Table 19 Private sector finance 220 222 224 226 Global Links Table 20 Table 21 Global trade 228 230 Table 1a.
-Key indicators for other economies 232 tes 233 249 of economies 250 vides a core set of standard indicators drawn from the World Bank's development databases.
+Introduction to Selected World Development Indicators 226 Tables World View Table 1 Table 2 Size of the economy 230 232 People Table 3 Table 4 Table 5 Table 6 Table 7 Population and labor force Poverty Distribution of income or consumption Education Health.
+234 236 238 240 242 Environment Table 8 Table 9 Table 10 Land use and agricultural productivity Water use, deforestation, and protected areas Energy use and emissions 244 246 248 Economy Table 11 Table 12 Table 13 Table 14 Table 15 Growth of the economy Structure of output Structure of demand Central government finances Balance of payments, current account, and international reserves 250 252 254 256 258 States and Ma Table 16 Table 17 Table 18 Table 19 rkets Private sector finance Role of government in the economy Power and transportation Communications, information, and science and technology 260 262 264 266 Global Links Table 20 Table 21 Global trade 268 270 Table 1a Key indicators for other economies 272 Technical Notes 273 Data Sources 289 Classification of Economies by Income and Region, 1999 290 elected World Development Indicators provides a core set of standard indicators drawn from the World Bank's development databases.
 The layout of the 21 tables retains the tradition of presenting comparative socioeconomic data for more than 130 economies for the most recent year for which data are available and for an earlier year.
-An additional table presents basic indicators for 77 economies with sparse data or with populations of less than 1 million.
+An additional table presents basic indicators for 78 economies with sparse data or with populations of less than 1.5 million.